-The objective of this course is to provide a fundamental overview of the conditions for ethical and responsible data science, relevant to all ways of processing data - from the most traditional to the most advanced.
-The objective is twofold, to raise awareness of the ethical and legal issues related to data processing, as well as to provide students with practical guidelines that can help them in their future work.
-Students will become familiar with the essential aspects of the rules in force, particularly in terms of personal data protection (General Data Protection Regulation), while acquiring a reflective posture that helps them recognize the issues, identify good practices, and locate existing infrastructures and devices that can help them (such as archives, provision services, and data use guides).
+The objective of this course is to provide an overview of the conditions for ethical and responsible data science, relevant to all ways of processing data - from the most traditional to the most advanced.
+The objective is twofold, to raise awareness of the ethical issues related to data processing, as well as to provide students with practical guidelines that can help them in their future work.
+Students will become familiar with the essential issues and perspectives, and acquire a reflective posture that helps them recognize potential problems, identify good practices, and locate existing infrastructures and devices that can help them (such as data archives, support services, and data use guidelines).

 At the end of this course, you will:

 - Assess the benefits and risks of a data collection and/or analysis project